 There is deep American history imbued within every stalk of wheat and worn wooden plank in eastern Washington’s Palouse region.
 I sensed it when I slowed down and quieted my anticipation.
 I paused intentionally and inhaled the sweet air to further inform my senses.
 I love the panoramic landscape, big open skies, owls and authentic friendliness of the citizens, but I am even more captivated by their stories and traditions.

-The Palouse region in Eastern Washington and Idaho has long been one of the world’s largest producer of grains and legumes, eternally shifting by necessity to bring other popular food sources to market.
+The Palouse has long been one of the world’s largest producer of grains and legumes, eternally shifting by necessity to bring other popular food sources to market.
 In fact, it’s products help feed several countries.
-Many locals take pride that their families descended from it’s original settlers.
+Many individuals I’ve met take enormous pride that their families descended from it’s original settlers.
 It is those generations who have given the region and it’s weathered structures a wonderful personal history told verbally, and also kinesthetically through the heirlooms and implements that remain.
 I like to focus on the grand vistas but even more so on the beautiful details that hold many of the rarely told stories.
 Though so many photographers have made millions of photos in this region, 95% of what they share are colorful testaments to the beauty of their subjects.
-I want those colors to fill my eyes and my frame, but also want my images to impart a sense of local history.
+I want those colors to fill my eyes and frames as well, but I also want my images to impart a sense of local history.
 I make sets of specific photographs in black and white, the tone them just slightly warm to feel like an earlier time.

 The region’s citizens are of several faiths, and all I met there are members of a congregation.
 That’s community, pure and simple as it has been for generations.
 Through times bountiful or harsh, the many churches of the Palouse region have bound people together.
 I imagine that these structures still house silent echoes of sermons, ceremonies, laughter and tears of the past.
 I imagine the voices and creaking floors, and the turning of crisp bible pages.

 At the top of a hill sits Freeze Church and cemetery.
 Here, many old graves reveal clues to the history of the town.
 Young Margaret Bailey passed before nine years of age.
-One cannot imagine the void left by of her death, not the tears that have since watered her grave.
-Her stone has faced west for a hundred years, and has been warmed by several thousand sundowns.
+One cannot imagine the void left by of her death, not her family’s tears that have watered her grave.
+Her headstone has faced west for a hundred years, and has been warmed by several thousand sundowns.

 Grain piles are common near the huge steel silos that dot the region.
 These wheat kernels are at the heart of any Palouse story, so I took time out to make several closeup portraits.